 Staffed around-the-clock staffing by board-certified obstetricians, nurses, and healthcare professionals experienced in labor and delivery, the Mercy Hospital Obstetrics Emergency Department provides timely assessment and treatment of women experiencing medical complications related to pregnancy (20 weeks and above).

-Our Trauma Center is an integral part of Cleveland Clinic Mercy Hospital and ready to respond to you or your family 24 hours a day, 7 days a week.
+Our Level II Trauma Center is an integral part of Cleveland Clinic Mercy Hospital and ready to respond to you or your family 24 hours a day, 7 days a week.

 - Emergency Physicians